ThePhar/archipelago.js/README.md

     ```

 3. **Retrieve Location Name**: Use the `name` method to retrieve the name of a location based on its ID and game name.
-   If the location or game is not found, it will return a default message.
+   If the location or game is not found, it will return an "Unknown Location" string instead.

     ```ts
     const locationName = client.locations.name("your-game-name", locationId);
     ```

-4. **Retrieve Location ID**: Use the `id` method to retrieve the ID of a location based on its name and game name.
-If
-   the location or game is not found, it will throw an error.

-    ```ts
-    const locationId = client.locations.id("your-game-name", "location-name");
-    ```

-5. **Retrieve Location Group**: Use the `group` method to retrieve an array of location names belonging to a specific
+4. **Retrieve Location Group**: Use the `group` method to retrieve an array of location names belonging to a specific
    group in a game.
 If the game or group is not found, it will return an empty array.

     ```ts
     const locationGroup = client.locations.group("your-game-name", "group-name");
     ```

-6. **Automatically Release All Locations**: Use the `autoRelease` method to send all missing locations as checked.
+5. **Automatically Release All Locations**: Use the `autoRelease` method to send all missing locations as checked.

     ```ts
     client.locations.autoRelease();